How do I get involved?

 - Sole ownership: Owning a horse outright gives you the chance to receive 100% of the owners prizemoney, name the horse and race it in your colours.
 You will also pay for 100% of expenses but have the benefit and flexibility of decision making and direct communication from the stable.

 - Partnership: When you race the horse with up to twenty family members, friends or stable clients and share the thrill of ownership for a percentage of the cost and prize money.
-You will appoint one owner as a manager to handle communications with the trainer.
+You can appoint one owner as a manager to handle communications and accounts with the trainer or this can be done individually.

 - Syndicate: Registering a syndicate with your friends and family (up to 20 people), and the Syndicate then owns a share in the horse.
 For example you and your workmates might form a syndicate that has a 10% share in a horse.
 The nominated Syndicate Manager would be responsible for all communication to the syndicate members from the racing manager or stable directly, and in charge of the distribution of the syndicate’s share in prize money.